Charles J. Cooper: Biography

-At a lunch at the Old Ebbitt Grill with other administration officials, he saw documents showing the administration's role in the Iran–Contra affair of 1986.
+At a lunch at the Old Ebbitt Grill with Attorney General Ed Meese and other administration officials, he saw documents showing the administration's role in the Iran–Contra affair of 1986.
+He was Meese's chief aid in the so-called weekend investigation that discovered Lt.
+Col. Oliver North's plan to divest funds from the CIA's covert sale of missiles to Iran to the Nicaraguan Contras.

-After his government service, in 1988 he entered private practice in the office of McGuire Woods.
+After his government service, in 1988 he entered private practice in the office of McGuireWoods.
 In 1990 he became a partner at Shaw Pittman (now Pillsbury Winthrop Shaw Pittman), where he headed the firm's Constitutional and Government Litigation Group.
 He worked there until co-founding Cooper & Carvin, now Cooper & Kirk, in 1996.
-His practice focuses on constitutional, commercial and civil rights litigation.
+His practice focuses on constitutional, commercial, and civil rights litigation.

 Cooper led the legal team for the defendant-intervenors in Hollingsworth v.
 Perry, defending California Proposition 8 in 2008, which banned same-sex marriage in the state.
 He argued the case before the US Supreme Court.
 He has testified before Congress or Congressional committees on more than a dozen occasions.

 He received the Republican National Lawyers Association's "Edwin Meese III Award" in 2016, and the group's "Republican Lawyer of the Year Award" in 2010.

-Firm alumni

-Alumni of the firm Cooper founded include U.S. Senators such as Ted Cruz and Tom Cotton, Federal Judges such as Victor J. Wolski and Howard C. Nielson Jr., and a solicitor general Noel Francisco.

-Cooper himself was touted as a possible Solicitor General nominee.
-During this process, a self-professed left leaning registered Democrat and Biglaw partner explained his reasons for supporting Cooper.
+Cooper was touted as a possible Solicitor General nominee in 2017.
+During this process, legal blogger David Lat explained his reasons for supporting Cooper.
 He described Cooper as “thoroughly devoted to drawing principled constitutional lines,” “an immovable rock” for upholding the rule of law, and “one of the most principled lawyers you’ll ever encounter.”

+Cooper & Kirk

+Cooper & Kirk was described by The National Law Journal in 2021 as "one of the most influential firms in Washington", and "a player in many of the major events in American history over the past quarter-century".
+The firm's clients have included two former U.S. attorneys general, five U.S. senators, and a former national security adviser to the President.

+Alumni of the firm Cooper founded include U.S. senators such as Ted Cruz and Tom Cotton; federal judges such as James Ho, Victor J. Wolski, and Howard C. Nielson Jr.; and solicitor general Noel Francisco.
+In 2022, legal commentator David Lat wrote that Cooper & Kirk may have the "most impressive and influential alumni" of any law firm, especially adjusting for size.

 Supreme Court arguments

-Cooper has argued seven cases in front on the United States Supreme Court.
+Cooper has argued nine cases in front on the United States Supreme Court.